Update: This post contains data on Harvard SAT Scores based on Harvard’s class of 2022.

 Study for the SAT!
 If Harvard is your dream, then you need to start planning early.
 Take the PSAT your sophomore year, create an SAT study schedule that works in your busy life and in your time frame, beef up your skills with an SAT prep program that works for you (I recommend checking out the Free 1-Week SAT Trial at Magoosh), and consider taking the test twice if you need to.

-Prepare yourself to the best of your ability and have no regrets.
+All in all, prepare yourself to the best of your ability and have no regrets.
 Hopefully, Harvard will admit you with open arms (and some financial aid.)
 But, if not, there are plenty of other amazing universities out there that would love to add you to their community.

 And for more intel on your chances, Go4Ivy also has a tool that can help predict your admissions chances at competitive universities such as Harvard that you can check out! 🙂